github/docs/content/code-security/secret-security/about-secret-scanning.md

 If your project communicates with an external service, you might use a token or private key for authentication.
 Tokens and private keys are examples of secrets that a service provider can issue.
 If you check a secret into a repository, anyone who has read access to the repository can use the secret to access the external service with your privileges.
 We recommend that you store secrets in a dedicated, secure location outside of the repository for your project.

+{% data variables.product.prodname_secret_scanning_caps %} will scan your entire Git history on all branches present in your {% data variables.product.prodname_dotcom %} repository for any secrets.
 Service providers can partner with {% data variables.product.company_short %} to provide their secret formats for scanning.{% if currentVersion == "free-pro-team@latest" %} For more information, see "[Secret scanning](/developers/overview/secret-scanning)."
 {% endif %}

 {% data reusables.secret-scanning.about-secret-scanning %}